sahilm/fuzzy/README.md

 Go library that provides fuzzy string matching optimized for filenames and code symbols in the style of Sublime Text, VSCode, IntelliJ IDEA et al. This library is external dependency-free.
 It only depends on the Go standard library.

+## Features

+- Intuitive matching.
+Results are returned in descending order of match quality.
+Quality is determined by:
+  - The first character in the pattern matches the first character in the match string.
+  - The matched character is camel cased.
+  - The matched character follows a separator such as an underscore character.
+  - The matched character is adjacent to a previous match.

+- Speed.
+Matches are returned in milliseconds.
+It's perfect for interactive search boxes.

+- The positions of matches is returned.
+Allows you to highlight matching characters.

+- Unicode aware.

 ## Demo

 Here is a [demo](_example/main.go) of matching various patterns against ~16K files from the Unreal Engine 4 codebase.